 Most importantly, the platform gives Moore a chance to offer the support she so acutely longed for when she was starting out.
 Experienced female truck drivers can let the newer members of the community know exactly what to expect in this industry.
 This one-of-a-kind mentorship program gives women the tools they need to succeed in their professional journeys as truckers.

 In the past, people both inside and outside of the industry never considered women as candidates for truck driving positions because they would have to balance motherhood with the demands of a trucker’s schedule.
 Despite these widely-held beliefs, many female truck drivers have children and are able to be there for their families while supporting them financially.
+And now, experienced female truck drivers can help make U.S. roadways safer, as they’re the site of at least 4,000 pedestrian deaths annually.

 Local truck driving positions often give women who are the primary caretakers of their household the opportunity to drive and still be home every day.
 Trucking also provides flexibility for any woman relocating towns and joining the 35.5 million Americans who move every year, as there are always trucking jobs no matter where you are in the country.